fakebizprez/toy-chest-theme/README.md

 # Toy Chest Theme for VSCode/Cursor/Windsurf

-I got tired of using solarized themes during the day so I converted a theme from the Kitty Terminal to a VSCode/Cursor/Windsurf theme.
+I was tired of Solarized themes hurting my eyes during daylight, so I ported a Vim/Emacs theme from Kitty terminal to VSCode (Cursor &  Windsurf supported).

+All credit goes to <a href="https://github.com/ColemanGariety">Coleman Gariety</a> for the original creation: <a href="https://github.com/ColemanGariety/toy-chest-theme">ColemanGariety/toy-chest-theme</a>

 ## Features